Friday, November 24, 2006

 but the touch of your hand

-can start me cryin
+can start me crying

 I thought that I was over you